-The obvious solution to initially scale your website is to migrate from shared hosting to your own private virtual server (check out the MakeUseOf article covering a breakdown of the different hosting types).
+The obvious solution to initially scale your website is to migrate from shared hosting to your own private virtual server.
 This should be your first step if you’re still on shared hosting, as there’s simply no other miracle cure that’s going to help – it only delays the inevitable.

 My personal recommendation for a VPS hosting plan is the DV4 series from MediaTemple, and I personally have around 30 sites on a single $100/month plan there with amazing performance.

 When the need arises, a VPS hosting plan will allow you to upgrade instantly by adding more RAM or additional CPU power.

 Another benefit to having a VPS is that you’re free to switch over to the much faster backend server software called NGINX.
 This is a high performance replacement for Apache, but still free.
 Setting it up is absolutely out of the scope this book though.